43615/adc-lang/MANUAL.md

 - `d⒭ -> Xz`: Command with register access (see [below](#registers)) which returns a value of any type.
 - `Na e`/`Sa e`: Overloaded command, works differently depending on the type(s) of the input(s).

-The "pure" commands that only ever touch the annotated inputs and outputs are called "arithmetic functions".
+The "pure" commands that only ever touch the annotated inputs and outputs are called "arithmetic functions", including those that operate on booleans/strings.
 Other commands behave in ways not shown by this syntax.

-Arithmetic functions can be monadic, dyadic, or triadic (take 1, 2, or 3 arguments from the stack) and return one resulting value (which may be an array).
+Arithmetic functions can be monadic, dyadic, or triadic (take 1, 2, or 3 arguments from the stack) and return one resulting value.

-Commands with register access take the next character as the register number, unless the register pointer is set.
+Commands with register access take the next command character as the register number, unless the register pointer is set.

+The term "whitespace character" refers to ` ` (space), the ASCII control characters NUL, HT, LF, VT, FF, CR, and `#` (hash/number sign).
+Whitespace characters have no function, are never considered to be command characters where those are required, and end non-string literals. `#` starts a line comment, causing all characters until the next LF or the end of the macro to be ignored.

+Some commands have an alternative mode accessed by prefixing `` ` `` (read as "alt", also used for [negative numbers](#number-io)).
+Additionally, there are some digraph commands that operate on arrays themselves (`a` prefix) or the main stack (`f` prefix).

-There are advanced/rarely used commands that don't fit the usual single character rule, instead being words that start with `_` (underscore) and run until the next whitespace character.
+There are some advanced commands represented by words instead of the usual single characters, starting with `_` (underscore) and running until the next whitespace character.

-Some commands have an alternative mode, which can be enabled with `` ` `` (also used for [negative numbers](#number-io)).
-It only applies to the immediately following command, forming a digraph.

 # Array polymorphism